Getting where you want to go can be challenging but these tips should help.

-Don’t try to find something at an Apdo. address; this is a post office box.
+Don’t try to find something at an Apdo. address; this is not an apartment as the false cognate might suggest, rather it is a post office box.
 Small town or rural businesses may have an Apdo. address in San José, 100 km from their physical location.

 Many place names are shared by multiple locations.
 It is common to provide a secondary identifier if one is ambiguous.
 For example, La Fortuna San Carlos is near the town, volcano and lake named Arenal while La Fortuna de Bagaces is 50 km away north of the town of Bagaces.

 Finally some places have more than one name.
 The Cuidad Quesada on your map is known to Ticos as San Carlos.

 Roads in towns are laid out on grids with north south calles (streets) and east west avenidas (avenues)—Roads are numbered sequentially outward from Calle and Avenida Central, with even numbers to the west and south and odd to the east and north respectively.
 Thus, an address of calle 5, avenida 7 indicates a corner in the north east quadrant of town.
 Calle 5, avenidas 7—9 indicates a location facing calle 5 between avenidas 7 & 9.